Most global companies aim to have the most efficient supply chain possible. A well-functioning supply chain is also an efficient supply chain.

 Performance Metrics Of An Efficient Supply Chain

-A supply chain that wants to measure how efficient their supply chain is has metrics that can help them measure the efficiency of their supply chain process.
+A supply chain that wants to measure how efficient its supply chain is has metrics that can help it measure the efficiency of its supply chain process.
 In today’s complex world of trade, these metrics are more critical than ever before.

 The Key Performance Metrics of an Efficient Supply Chain:

 Here are some of the key performance metrics of an efficient supply chain.
-These are just the basic metrics, and as the world continues to become a lot more complex, there can be additional layers added to each of these metrics.
+These are just the basic metrics, and as the world continues to become a lot more complex, additional layers can be added to each of these metrics.

-- Time – Time is one of the metrics that a company can use to look at to see how efficient their supply chain in.
+- Time – Time is one of the metrics that a company can use to see how efficient its supply chain is.
 Things from how long it takes to ship something to a consumer to how long it takes them to get orders out to vendors.
-Things to also consider include on-time deliveries, on-time processing, on-time purchase orders, on-time fulfilling orders.
+Things to also consider include on-time deliveries, on-time processing, purchase orders, and on-time fulfillment orders.
 All these aspects of the supply chain have to do with time and how quickly and efficiently a task can be performed.

 - Costs – Cost is another metric that a company can look at for how efficient their supply chain is.
-With the cost issue is also the waste issue.
-Cost would include things as inventory, managing cost flows and keeping costs and wastage down to increase profitability.
+The cost issue is also the waste issue.
+The cost would include things as inventory, managing cost flows, and keeping costs and wastage down to increase profitability.

 - Quality – Quality is another metric for a company to use as their supply chain metric.
 Quality can help to ensure a customer’s satisfaction; the customer will have a great experience and want to return to purchase from the company again.
-Quality also has to do with efficiency since if a product is not up to standard and they have to manufacture it is not only costly but will also have a huge impact on how efficient a company is.
+Quality also has to do with efficiency since if a product is not up to standard and has to be manufactured, it is not only costly but will also have a huge impact on how efficient a company is.